Distributed non-disclosive validation of predictive models by a modified ROC-GLM: Introduction

 Medical research is based on the trust that the analysis of confidential patient data follows principles of privacy protection.
-However, depending on the released data and proposed diagnosis, breaches to the patient's privacy may occur~\citep{loukides2010disclosure}.
-Even when a patient gives an informed consent, that the researcher can have access to his/her pseudomized patient data, it is necessary to keep data in a protected environment and to process it accordingly.
-As described by~\citet{arellano2018privacy}, when the protection of sensitive patient data is a key objective, privacy-preserving predictive modelling should be considered.
-Typically, multi-center studies in medicine or epidemiology collect the data in a central study database and perform the analyses in a specifically protected environment following the informed consent of the study subjects.
-Analogously, in big-data real world applications the data of interest may be provided by different locations and may be transferred from there to a central database for analysis.
-But, this requires an administratively challenging and time-consuming trustful data sharing process.
+However, depending on the released data and proposed diagnosis, breaches of the patient's privacy may occur~\citep{loukides2010disclosure}.
+Even when a patient gives informed consent that the researcher can have access to their pseudonymized patient data, it is necessary to keep data in a protected environment and to process it accordingly.
+As described by~\citet{arellano2018privacy}, when the protection of sensitive patient data is a key objective, privacy-preserving modelling should be considered.
+Typically, multi-centre studies in medicine or epidemiology collect the data in a central study database and perform the analyses in a specifically protected environment following the informed consent of the study subjects.
+Analogously, in big-data real-world applications, the data of interest may be provided by different locations and may be transferred from there to a central database for analysis.
+However, this requires an administratively challenging and time-consuming trustworthy data-sharing process.

-The administrative load for data sharing is alleviated if the researcher only uses anonymous and aggregated data for his analysis.
-Therefore, the new concept of distributed data network studies allows to leverage routinely collected electronic health data by reducing the administrative work of the conventional data sharing.
-Non-disclosing distributed analysis is an important part of this concept that enables statistical analyses without sharing individual patient data (IPD) between the various \sites of a clinical study or sharing IPD with a central analysis-unit.
-Thus, non-disclosing distributed analyses protect privacy and enhance data security.
-Therefore, methods are needed to support robust multivariable-adjusted statistical analysis without the need to centralize IPD, thereby providing better protection for patient privacy and confidentiality in multi-database studies.
+Using only anonymous and aggregated data for analysis can alleviate the administrative load for data sharing.
+By reducing the administrative work of conventional data sharing, the new concept of employing distributed data networks in clinical studies makes it possible to leverage routinely collected electronic health data and thus streamline data collection.
+Non-disclosing distributed analysis is an important part of this concept, as this approach enables statistical analyses without sharing individual patient data (IPD) between the various \sites of a clinical study or sharing IPD with a central analysis unit.
+Thus, non-disclosing distributed analyses protect patient data privacy and enhance data security, making this a potentially advantageous approach for medical research involving sensitive patient data.
+However, innovative methods are needed to support robust multivariable-adjusted statistical analysis without the need to centralize IPD, thereby providing better protection for patient privacy and confidentiality in multi-database studies.